-- A. Use 12-point Times New Roman font for all papers.
+- A. Please use 12-point Times New Roman font for the thesis.
 Do not use bold type except on Title Pages and as indicated on page 7 in Section II.
 Headings.
 Print on only one side of each page.
 Use only paper that is 8.5 by 11 inches.
-Course papers submitted electronically must be .doc or .docx.
-Do not submit papers as PDFs or generate papers in Pages or RTF or convert from Pages or RTF.
-Photographs must be .jpeg or .pdf, and video must be mp4. - B. Every paper should have a Title Page that contains the following:
+Course papers and theses submitted electronically must be .doc or .docx.
+Do not submit papers as PDFs or generate papers in Pages or RTF, or convert from Pages or RTF.
+Photographs must be .jpeg or .pdf, and video must be mp4. - B. Every thesis should have a title page that contains the following: